The Page Manager app in Aiir is the place for creating and editing pages for your website, and managing your website's structure.

 A redirect is a shortcut to another page or URL.

-They can have two purposes:
+They can have three purposes:

 - To be used as a memorable URL, which redirects someone to another URL.
 For example